It Wasn't Me: Chart performance

-"It Wasn't Me" was Shaggy's first number one hit in the United States.
-The song reached number two for two weeks from 16 December to 23 December 2000.
+"It Wasn't Me" was Shaggy's first number-one hit in the United States.
+The song reached number two on 23 December 2000.
 On 30 December, it was bumped down one position to number three.
-It moved back up to the number two spot on 4 January 2001.
-The song peaked at number one for two weeks in February, unseating Destiny's Child's "Independent Women Part I".
+It moved back up to the number-two spot on 13 January 2001, then, on 3 February, it ascended to number one, replacing Destiny's Child's "Independent Women Part I".
+The song remained at number one for two weeks and spent 25 weeks on the chart altogether.

 The song also reached number one on the UK Singles Chart on 4 March 2001, selling 345,000 copies, making the song a transatlantic chart topper.
 It also reached number one in Australia on 1 April 2001.
 It is also the 11th biggest selling single of the 21st century in the United Kingdom, with sales of over 1.42 million as of September 2017.

-As of August 2014, it is the 49th best selling single of the 21st century in France, with 399,500 units sold.
+As of August 2014, it is the 49th-best-selling single of the 21st century in France, with 399,500 units sold.

 Music video

 The music video was directed by Stephen Scott.

-It starts out with RikRok running to Shaggy's mansion to explain to him what has just happened.
+It begins with RikRok running to Shaggy's mansion to explain to him what has just happened.
 RikRok tells him that he cheated on his girlfriend and got caught.
 Shaggy tells him to tell her that "It wasn't me."
 The video then cuts into a flashback to earlier that day.
 RikRok has been caught sleeping with another woman, and his girlfriend is outside the apartment in her convertible when two women pull up next to her on their sport bikes.

 Then, the three women go into the building.
-He then sneaks out the window, takes the motorcycle of one of his girlfriends accomplices and leaves.
-The women come out and the girlfriend and one of the accomplices get in the convertible and the other gets on her motorcycle and they chase after him.
+He then sneaks out the window, takes the motorcycle of one of his girlfriend's accomplices and leaves.
+The women come out and the girlfriend and one of her accomplices get in the convertible and the other gets on her motorcycle and they chase after him.
 From his mansion, Shaggy, using his futuristic technology, tracks down where RikRok is going and prepares an escape for him.
 RikRok then gets on a bridge over the highway when the accomplice rode on the bridge in front of him.

 He then hits the brakes to stop while she stops her motorcycle.
-RikRok then hears a noise behind him and it's the other accomplices and the girlfriend driving the convertible on the other side of the bridge with the highway down below.
+RikRok then hears a noise behind him and it is the other accomplices and the girlfriend driving the convertible on the other side of the bridge with the highway down below.
 An eighteen-wheeler drives by, and Shaggy leaves RikRok a text message telling him to look behind and he notices the truck and jumps off the side of overhead and lands on the truck.
 He is then dropped off at Shaggy's mansion, showing the same scene from the start of the video.